Executive Board

 Department: English

-Rosa is a third-year PhD student studying multiethnic American literature of the 1830s-1920s.
-She crochets compulsively, hikes occasionally, and strongly believes in the healing powers of pie.
+Rosa is a fourth-year PhD student studying multiethnic American literature of the late 19th and early 20th centuries.
+She used to write newsletters for a publication without a union, and is very happy to be writing them for GTFF instead.
+This is her second year serving as VP for Member Communications.
+She crochets compulsively, hikes occasionally, and strongly believes in the healing power of pie.